 This project addressed compatibility issues such as urban development and growth, dark sky maintenance, economic diversity, and environmental regulations.

 Camp Navajo is a 28,255 Army-owned installation operating as a premier high-altitude training site and defense commodity storage depot.
 Twelve miles west of Flagstaff, Camp Navajo is surrounded by a number of municipalities, national forests, trust lands, and small private land holdings.

 The United States Naval Observatory Flagstaff Station (USNO) is a dark-sky site for optical and near-infrared astronomy, located five miles west of Flagstaff.

-This JLUS seeks to recommend strategies to address potential development issues while supporting continued community economic development.
+This JLUS recommended strategies to address potential development issues while supporting continued community economic development.

-The Coconino JLUS project has four main phases.
+The Coconino JLUS project had four main phases.

 For another look at the schedule, click here.